githubEdit

 Request Object:

 1. source: Specifies the source of the registration request.
-This will be the same for any request that comes to MOSIP for birth or death.
+This will be the same for any request that comes to MOSIP from CRVS.

 2. process: Identifies the registration process being initiated.
 This value determines which CRVS–MOSIP integration workflow the packet will follow during processing.
 Refer to the table below for the valid process values to be used for each supported workflow.